-Have you been working from home due to the pandemic?
+Are you working from home because of the pandemic?
 If so, you’re not alone!
-With so many of us in this boat, with limited or less than optimal space options, we thought this might be a good time to share some work from home studio options.
+With so many of us in the same boat, with limited or less than optimal space options, we thought this might be a good time to share some work from home studio options.

-Due to the COVID-19 pandemic, office workers nationwide pivoted to work from home to minimize the spread of the virus.
-Now, as the pandemic is starting to come under control, many tech companies are permanently offering remote work options to their employees (ex: Twitter, Microsoft, Salesforce).
-Many experts wonder if this trend will continue, leading to a new way to work for a large percentage of the US workforce.
+Because of the COVID-19 pandemic, office workers nationwide pivoted to work from home to minimize the spread of the virus.
+Now, as the pandemic is under control, many tech companies are permanently offering remote work options to their employees (ex: Twitter, Microsoft, Salesforce).
+Many experts wonder if this trend will continue.
+This could lead to a new way to work for a large percentage of the US workforce.

 Below you will find some great timber frame outbuildings we’ve created over the years.
 All could be great workspaces, extra guest space, or a combination of both.
-And, an outbuilding on your own property might enable you to “get out of the house” like days gone by, keeping your home life and work life separate.
+And, an outbuilding on your own property might enable you to “get out of the house” like days gone by.
+It’s important to keep your home life and work life separate.

 Explore our work from home outbuilding studio options!